mkolakowski/mkolakowski.github.io/_posts/2024-11-15-Script-Docker-Volume-Backup-Script-Using-Bash.md

 ```

 ## Final Thoughts
-Hopefully the breakdown helps you better understand how this script works and can be modified for your usecase
+Hopefully the breakdown helps you better understand how this script works and can be modified for your usecase.

 # Complete Script
 ```